 Font licensing can be complicated.
 Here are answers to some frequently asked questions we’ve heard from our users.
 If you have any further questions, feel free to email at: email@example.com.

-Can I embed Typekit desktop fonts in an ebook?
+Can I embed Typekit desktop fonts in a PDF or ebook?

 Yes.
 Desktop fonts from Typekit are licensed for embedding in any ebook format which embeds and adequately protects the font data such as EPUB, iBooks, Kindle (mobi), Adobe’s Digital Publishing Suite (DPS), and PDF.